Deb Gilbertson grows leaders to innovate for a better world.

 UNESCO invited Deb to foster enterprise education across Asia.

 For the government she has helped design policies to support business growth, innovation, education, aid and ensuring government agencies achieve their highest aims.

 Deb is a co-author of nine books on innovation.
-She has taught to masters level in innovation, economics, marketing, market research, technology management, financing, and management.
-She is also a specialist in enterprise education and is currently writing a book to tap into the abundant potential in the ADHD spectrum.
+She is currently writing a book to tap into the abundant potential in the ADHD spectrum.